 \end{theorem}

-Comparing the above results with their deterministic counterparts (Theorems~\ref{theo:determ-TSG} and \ref{theo:misspec-determ}), we can easily see that the MSE upper bounds \eqref{eq:upper-bound-stoch-TSG} and \eqref{eq:upper-bound-misspec-stoch} can both be decomposed into two parts--the function approximation error and the simulation error, thereby reflecting the bias-variance tradeoff.
+Comparing the above results with their deterministic counterparts (Theorems~\ref{theo:determ-TSG} and \ref{theo:misspec-determ}), we can easily see that the MSE upper bounds \eqref{eq:upper-bound-stoch-TSG} and \eqref{eq:upper-bound-misspec-stoch} can both be decomposed into two parts, the function approximation error and the simulation error, thereby reflecting the bias--variance trade-off.
 Intuitively, in order for the MSE to diminish, the number of replications at each design point needs to grow to infinity to reduce the simulation error to zero.
-The upper bounds \eqref{eq:upper-bound-stoch-TSG} and \eqref{eq:upper-bound-misspec-stoch} further suggest that each $m_i$ needs to grow fast enough as $n\to\infty$.
+The upper bounds \eqref{eq:upper-bound-stoch-TSG} and \eqref{eq:upper-bound-misspec-stoch} further suggest that each $m_i$ needs to grow fast enough, as $n\to\infty$.